contact plaka > Today >

 BatzeliKaterina Batzeli Was Minister of Rural Development and Food, from October 2009 to Sept.
 2010 when dismissed from the cabinet.
 In politics since 1989 with various positions related to Agriculture.
 MEP 2004-09.
 Born in Lamia.
 Her Facebook page.
 (Up 9/18/10; posted 5/11/10)

 Rodula Zisi Deputy Minister Environment, Town Planning and Public Works.
 Born 1953, involved in student resistance movement against 1967-74 junta.
-Held offices in her native Volos, first became MP for PASOK in 1993.
+Held offices in her native Volos, MP for PASOK 1993 to 2012 from Magnesia.
+(Updated 4 June 21)

 Eleni Kourkoula Deputy Minister of Education and Religious Affairs.
 Journalist and Actress.
-First elected MP for PASOK in 2000.
+MP for PASOK in 2000 to 2007 from Athens..
+(Updated 4 June 21)

 Elisavet Papazoe, Alternative Minister of Foreign Affairs (from 2000).
 Former Minister for Culture (1999-2000), Minister of the Aegean (1997-99), Deputy Minister of Environment, Physical Planning and Public Works (1993-96).
 A civil engineer born in 1944 she has been ambassador to Cuba, first elected MP in 1989, and a member of the PASOK's central committee since 1994.
 More info here and here.

-Maria Damanakh PASOK MP, formerly of Synaspismos.
-Started out as a Communist, was radio voice of student rebellion during the time of the Colonels.
+Maria Damanakh Was radio voice of student rebellion during the time of the Colonels.
 Tortured by the junta.
-Elected to parliament in 1977, she became the first woman to lead a mainstream political party when she was president of Synaspismos in 1989.
+Elected to parliament as a Communist in 1977, she became the first woman to lead a mainstream political party when she became president of Synaspismos in 1989.
 Joined PASOK in 2003.
-Maria Damanakh
+Served in parliament until 2012.

 SYRIZA

-Rena Dourou The prefect (governor) of Attica region.
+Rena Dourou (b.
+1974, Aigaleo) Was prefect (governor) of Attica region 2014 to 2019.
 Former Shadow Minister of Foreign Affairs.
 Had her YouTube (up 5/7/14) moment when neo-Nazi Golden Dawn MP threw a glass of water at her during a live TV debate.
 (She was in full flight ripping him a well-deserved new one at the time.)
-Has been quoted as saying: "they are going to have to accept you can be blonde and involved in foreign and defense policy."
+Was Syriza's shadow defense spoksperson and pushed through endless sexism about a woman holding that job.
+She said "they are going to have to accept you can be blonde and involved in foreign and defense policy."
 Daughter of a policeman, she has a Ph.D. in political science.
 First elected to parliament in 2012.
-(Updated 17 July 20)
+(Updated 4 June 21)

-Mariliza Xenogiannakopoulou, (b.
-1963, Athens) Former PASOK MP.
-Minister of Administrative Reconsturction from Aug.
+Maria (Mariliza) Xenogiannakopoulou (b.
+1963, Athens) Lawyer.
+Former PASOK MP.
+Minister of Administrative Reconstruction from Aug.
 2018.
 Alternative Foreign Minister from October 2010.
 Former Minister for Health and Social Solidarity from October 2009 to September 2010.
 Elected to the Greek parliament in 2007, former member of the European Parliament 2004-07.
 Resigned from PASOK in 2012 over the bailout provisions.
 Is Parliamentary Spokesperson.
-(Updated 20 July 20)
+(Updated 4 June 2021)

 Myrsini Zorba (b.
 1949) Served as Minister of Culture and Sports Aug.
 2018 to July 2019.
 (May not be an MP at this point.).
 (Updated 20 July 2020)